Your Notifications are Empty.

 1. Trip Cancellation and Interruption: Unexpected events, such as a family emergency or natural disaster, might force you to cancel your trip or cut it short.
 The policy reimburses your prepaid, non-refundable expenses, such as flights and hotels.

 2. Baggage Loss or Delay: Airlines can misplace luggage.
-The policy offers financial compensation to buy essential items during a delay.
+Having a policy offers financial compensation for you to buy essential items if your baggage is delayed.
 It also compensates you if the baggage is permanently lost.

-3. Loss of Passport: Losing your passport creates a massive headache.
-The policy covers the costs incurred in obtaining an emergency travel document.
+3. Loss of Passport: Losing your passport can be a massive issue in a foreign country.
+The policy covers the costs for obtaining an emergency travel document or a duplicate passport.

 Third-party Liability Cover

 Accidents can never be predicted.
-You might accidentally damage hotel property or injure a third party.
+It is possible that you unfortunately damage a hotel property or injure a third party.
 In these cases, third-party liability cover protects you.

 Your travel insurance to Belgium covers legal and financial liabilities arising from such unintentional events abroad.
-This provides crucial peace of mind in an unfamiliar legal environment.
+Plus, it also provides crucial peace of mind in an unfamiliar legal environment.

 How to Choose the Right Policy While Travelling to Belgium?

-1. Verify Schengen Compliance: Ensure the policy has a minimum limit of at least €30,000.
-It must also cover emergency medical expenses and repatriation.
+1. Verify Schengen Compliance: Make sure that the policy has a minimum limit of at least €30,000.
+It also needs to cover emergency medical expenses and repatriation.

 2. Check the Sum Insured: While €30,000 is the minimum, choose a higher sum insured for better protection.